 The ships, carrying the grain to a nearby brewery, are deployed according to the Stalin method: Just pour in enough of them, and things will sort themselves out.
 But, over time, you should of course trim the amount of ships to the least number required to do the job adequately.
 Not only do ships lying waiting for cargo make no money, but the longer the wait until they get their regular depot service, the more unreliable they become and hence they will break down too often and do a lousy job.
 It's absolutely required to set explicit depot service orders at regular intervals for these slow vehicles; I usually send them to the depot for each round-trip, and at trips exceeding the regular service interval, I will set up depots along the route and tell them to go there.

+Further, this game style has taught me to think in general of transport as a pipeline: What is stuffed into one end, will eventually come out at the other end at about the same rate.
 For a given amount of cargo to reach its destination, you don't really have to think about the speed of transport at all; what matters is the amount that you feed into the pipeline, of course given the total capacity of the line as a limiting factor.
 For ships in OpenTTD, that kind of limit doesn't exist at all.

 The speed will of course have an impact on the profit, and you'll soon learn about the burners; eg. you don't carry fruit at any distance in those circumstances.
 But stone, coal, clay, and stuff like that will give you good profits.
 Lumber and building materials will give you excellent profits over medium distances.
 But the sweet spot seems to be around 100-200 tiles for any kind of reasonably durable cargo.
 And, as andythenorth has observed, fishing is like printing money